Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-Compared to the cotangent mapping, a logarithmic mapping, as it is advocated in the program MB.m \cite{Czakon:2005rk}, always leads to infinities at the new integration boundaries, which would lead to numerical instabilities.

-Since we use the cotangent mapping it is mandatory to transform the integrand as follows:
+Compared with the cotangent mapping introduced here, the logarithmic mapping of the program MB.m \cite{Czakon:2005rk} always leads to infinities at the new integration boundaries, which will subsequently lead to numerical instabilities.
+Once we use the cotangent mapping, it is mandatory to transform the integrand as follows: